donpotts/AbpBlazorWASM/README.md

 This is a layered monolith application that consists of the following applications:

-* `abpBlazorWasm.DbMigrator`: A console application which applies the migrations and also seeds the initial data.
-It is useful on development as well as on production environment.
+* `abpBlazorWasm.DbMigrator`: A console application that applies the migrations and also seeds the initial data.
+It is useful in development as well as in production environment.
 * `abpBlazorWasm.HttpApi.Host`: ASP.NET Core API application that is used to expose the APIs to the clients.
 * `abpBlazorWasm.Blazor`: ASP.NET Core Blazor Server application that is the essential web application of the solution.